C-Stewart-GH/Hong_Kong_Horse_Racing_Project/README.md

 <img width="626" alt="image" src="https://user-images.githubusercontent.com/37990637/158280536-75a1f5d4-4a60-4839-9a16-e8482052bd59.png">

-AdaBoost was the best model and showed improvement over the second best model Random Forest for classifying Win and Show.
+AdaBoost was the best model and showed improvement over the second-best model Random Forest for classifying Win and Show.

 [Back to Top](#BackToTop)